nucypher/nucypher/docs/source/demos/heartbeat_demo.rst

 This file is uploaded to a storage layer (e.g., IPFS, S3, or whatever you choose).

 At some future point, she wants to share this information with other people, such as her Doctor.
-Once she obtains her Doctor's public keys, she can create a policy in the NuCypher network granting access to him.
+Once she obtains her Doctor's public keys, she can create a policy with PRE nodes to grant access to him.
 After this, her Doctor can read the file with encrypted data (which was uploaded by the Heart Monitor) and request a re-encrypted ciphertext for each measurement, which can be opened with the Doctor's private key.